MaxArt2501/object-observe/readme.md

 `Object.observe` polyfill based on [EcmaScript 7 spec](http://arv.github.io/ecmascript-object-observe/).
 Read the [documentation](doc/index.md) for more detailed informations.
 Check the [changelog](changelog.md) to see what's changed.

+For a polyfill for `Array.observe`, you can find something [here](https://github.com/MaxArt2501/array-observe).

 ## Installation

 This polyfill extends the native `Object` and doesn't have any dependencies, so loading it is pretty straightforward: